izuzanak/yapgen/doc/intro.md

 ### Semantic rules of language

-Semantic rules of language are in phase of prototyping (gradual construction of parser) expressed by scripts in language LUA.
+Semantic rules of language are in phase of prototyping (gradual construction of parser) expressed by scripts in language Lua.

 It is possible to retrieve substring of source string, that represents n-th component of rule body according to which reduction was performed, by call of